sanjay-mishra1/MyClipboard/README.md

 # MyClipboard

-share your clipboard data into other devices in realtime.
+Share your clipboard data into other devices in realtime.

 ## Getting Started